William, Prince of Orange: Death and aftermath

 Heavily disillusioned with his situation in the Netherlands, Prince William then went into exile in Paris, where he threw himself into a life of sex, drinking and gambling.
 He shared this life with Henriette Hauser (also Hausser), his Parisian mistress, a "boulevard theatre" actress.
 The Duke de Gramont-Caderousse, a French fellow hedonist, gave him the nickname "Prince Lemon" [le prince Citron in French]; the nickname became popular among the regulars in the recently created boulevards and the Parisian newspapers when they reported about his debauched lifestyle.
 Prince William died at the age of 38 in his apartment in the Rue Auber, near the Paris Opera from a combination of typhus, liver complaints and total exhaustion.
 On 26 June 1879 his body was entombed in the royal crypt at the New Church of Delft.
-On his coffin there was a wreath from French empress Eugénie de Montijo and one from the future King Edward VII, who had been his fellow debauchee.
+On his coffin there was a wreath from French Empress Eugénie de Montijo and one from the future King Edward VII, who had been his fellow debauchee.

 After his death, his brother Alexander became heir-apparent and Prince of Orange.
 However he also died before their father, who was now without sons.
 The States-General adopted cognatic primogeniture in 1888.

+His half-sister, the future queen Wilhelmina, was born a year after his death.